Shlomi Fish as a Programmer - the pre-Elpas Years

 When we had to choose our major 5 units of our matriculation subjects, I chose Arabic instead of Computer Science, because I discovered Computer Science was not important for studying math or CS at university.
 It was a specialisation in Physics that was critical for the Technion (which I eventually started learning Electrical Engineering in).
 So, I decided that since CS would not teach me much new, I’ll take Arabic, which may prove useful for better understanding of the Arabic Language and Arab culture.

 I don’t regret this choice.
-Although I mostly remember obscure grammatical rules, and while my vocabulary is slowly dwindling, I think that with some help from reference books, I can eventually be able to read Arabic texts.
+Although I mostly remember obscure grammatical rules, and while my vocabulary is slowly dwindling, I think that with some help from reference books, I will eventually be able to read Arabic texts.
 And I did learn a bit about the Arabic culture through such lessons.

 Epilogue